 USEC is subject to various legal proceedings and claims, either asserted or unasserted, which arise in the ordinary course of business.
-While the outcome of these claims cannot be predicted with certainty, management does not believe that the outcome of any of these legal matters will have a material adverse effect on USEC's results of operations or financial position.
+While the outcome of these claims cannot be these legal matters will have a material adverse effect on USEC's results of operations or financial position.